 (…existing texts…)

 An AP MLD always operates in cooperation with one or more affiliated APs, one for each link.
 The MLD lower MAC sublayer components implement link specific functions that operate independently of the lower MAC in other affiliated APs.
 Use of these MLD lower MAC functions is shared by the AP MLD’s upper MAC sublayer, and the affiliated AP’s upper MAC sublayer (see Figure 4-30c (High level architecture for AP MLD with affiliated APs)).
 Some behaviors of MLO require the use of one or more affiliated APs’ upper MAC components.
-In particular, the affiliated AP MLD upper MAC sublayer components support group addressed traffic, )and any group or individually addressed traffic to or from any (non-MLO) non-AP STAs .
+In particular, the affiliated AP MLD upper MAC sublayer components support group addressed traffic, and any group or individually addressed traffic to or from any non-AP STAs that are not affiliated with non-AP MLDs(#18067).

 (…existing texts…)

 The non-AP MLD reference model includes the MLD upper MAC sublayer and MLD lower MAC sublayers (one for each link).
-The single upper MAC within a non-AP MLD can operate at any given time in either MLO over one or more lower MAC and PHY pairs for association to an AP MLD, or as a (non-MLO) non-AP STA using only one set of lower MAC and PHY pairs for association to an AP MLD (which may or may not be affiliated with an AP MLD).
+The single upper MAC within a non-AP MLD can operate at any given time in either MLO over one or more lower MAC and PHY pairs for association to an AP MLD, or as a non-AP STA that is not affiliated with a non-AP MLD using only one set of lower MAC and PHY pairs for association to an AP (#18067) (which may or may not be affiliated with an AP MLD).
 A single Supplicant on the non-AP MLD manages the PTKSA, and multiple group key security associations (one set per link).
 The reference architecture when operating in MLO is shown in Figure 4-30d (High level architecture for non-AP MLD with affiliated non-AP STAs).

 (…existing texts…)

-The reference architecture of Figure 4-24 (Portion of the ISO/IEC basic reference model covered in this standard) applies when operating as a (non-MLO) non-AP STA .
+The reference architecture of Figure 4-24 (Portion of the ISO/IEC basic reference model covered in this standard) applies when operating as a non-AP STA that is not affiliated with a non-AP MLD(#18067).

 TGbe editor: Change Clause 5.1.5.1 as follows (track change on):